whalepath/meteor-collection-management/README.md

 Meteor-Collection-Management takes Meteor's concept of javascript code that runs on both the client and the server to the next level.

-MCM target developers are organizations with:
+MCM target developers are organizations with some of these problems:

  1. differing skill levels
  2. differing levels of involvement with the code - for example some developers may jump in to fix a few items before working on a different project.
 A prime example is UX/UI designers - who do not have the time or energy to understand all the intricacies of proper Meteor development
- 3. a large number of developers
+ 3. a medium to large number of developers
- 4. competent Javascript contractors or summer interns who need to be productive quickly - with minimal learning of Meteor
+ 4. competent Javascript contractors or summer interns who need to be productive quickly with minimal learning of Meteor
  5. Need to audit and provide provable security mechanisms.

 MCM focus is on: